-The District may award a contract for a procurement item without competition if the Board of Education, the district Procurement Officer, or a designee of the Procurement Officer who is senior to the Procurement Officer makes a written determination that there is only one source for the procurement item or that the award to a specific supplier, service provider, or contractor is a condition of a donation that will fund the full cost of the supply, service, or construction item.
+The District may award a contract for a procurement item without competition if the Board of Education, the district Procurement Officer, or a designee of the Procurement Officer who is senior to the Procurement Officer makes a written determination that (a) there is only one source for the procurement item or (b) that the award to a specific supplier, service provider, or contractor is a condition of a donation that will fund the full cost of the supply, service, or construction item, or (c) the procurement item is needed for trial use or testing to determine whether it will benefit the District.
 Circumstances under which there is only one source for a procurement item may include:

-- where the most important consideration in obtaining a procurement item is the compatibility of equipment, technology, software, accessories, replacement parts, or service; - where a procurement item is needed for trial use or testing; - where transitional costs are unreasonable or cost prohibitive; or - procurement of public utility services.
+- where the most important consideration in obtaining a procurement item is the compatibility of equipment, technology, software, accessories, replacement parts, or service; - where transitional costs are unreasonable or cost prohibitive; or - procurement of public utility services.